XanaduAI/quantum-transfer-learning/quantum_processors/README.md

 The model is a hybrid neural network composed of a classical block (ResNet18) and a variational "dressed quantum circuit" [1], which has been numerically optimized according to the classical-to-quantum (CQ) transfer learning paradigm.

-This code can be used to test the optimized model with two alternative quantum processing units (QPUs):
+This code is based on the cross-platform library PennyLane [2] and can be used to test the optimized model with two alternative quantum processing units (QPUs):
 1. IBM Q 5, Tenerife (ibmq4x).
 2. Rigetti Aspen-4-4Q-A.